 5.1 Hot Gas Reheat (if equipped) - When there is a request for "Dehumidification" (HUM-signal via Digital input or Modbus), this will result in the control board energizing the Indoor Fan (IBR), Compressor 1 (CC1), Compressor 2 (CC2), Reversing Valve (RV) "heat pumps only" and the Reheat (RH) relay outputs on the board.
 This forces the system to operate in the full capacity cooling mode while energizing the reheat solenoid valve to allow hot gas to be introduced into the supply air stream of the system for dehumidification operation.
 The indoor fan motor will operate at the "Dehum" speed setting on the board or via Modbus.
 The indoor fan remains on continuously but the outdoor fan modulates based on liquid line temperature.
-The Fan Cycle Control Sensor (Low Ambient Control Sensor) monitors the liquid line to maintain a 90F liquid line temperature above 115F will force the outdoor fan to operate at the maximum speed set on the control board for setting 7 in the configuration menu.
+The Fan Cycle Control Sensor (Low Ambient Control Sensor) monitors the liquid line to maintain a 90F liquid line temperature.
+When the liquid line temperature is below 80F the outdoor fan will shut off.
+A liquid line temperature above 115F will force the outdoor fan to operate at the maximum speed set on the control board for setting 7 in the configuration menu.
 The outdoor fan will speed up and slow down between liquid line temperature of 80F and 115F.
 Systems with (PSC Outdoor Motors) utilizes a Fan Cycle Switch which closes at 400 PSIG to energize the OFR (outdoor fan relay) to start the outdoor fan which runs until the switch reopens (at 290 PSIG).
 These outputs function as described until the Dehumidification setpoint is satisfied.
 This is considered as ON/ OFF fan cycle control and the PSC motor will not modulate.